Ghifari160/reman/README.md

 | `PACKAGER_PROJECT`         | Project name.
 You may append the distribition platform to the project name (i.e. `crashpad-macos`) |
 | `PACKAGER_PROJECT_VERSION` | Project version                                                                                    |

+#### Caveats

+1) The Crashpad builder tool is not available on Windows at this moment.

 ### Packager

 Enter the prepared directory